zoxpx/pxdocs/content/key-management/gcloud-kms/_index.md

 The service account file needs to be present on all the nodes where Portworx is running.
 {{</info>}}

-### Step 2: Set up Google Cloud MKS as the secrets provider for Portworx.
+### Step 2: Set up Google Cloud KMS as the secrets provider for Portworx.

 #### New installation